Would you like to expand your business and access new markets? Then you’ll want to think about expanding into global markets.

-U.S. companies that are only selling in domestic markets may be missing out on a big opportunity for growth.
-In fact, according to the federal government, an estimated 95 percent of the world's consumers live outside of the U.S. For companies serious about growth, global markets are worth considering.
-Here are 10 steps to help you begin the process of exporting.
+U.S. companies that are only selling in domestic markets may miss out on a significant opportunity for growth.
+In fact, according to the federal government, an estimated 95% of the world’s consumers live outside of the U.S. For companies serious about growth, global markets are an opportunity that’s worth considering.

 1. Develop a game plan.

 Formulating a strategy for going global requires the same kind of planning and market analysis needed for success in domestic markets.
 There are also some nuances that factor into the equation, such as logistics, customs duties, and currency conversion.
 But the good news is that there are a number of free or inexpensive resources available to help you get started.